MicrosoftDocs/ai-builder/ai-builder-docs/create-binary-classification-model.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-This example creates a PowerApps binary classification AI model that uses the Adult Census Income Common Data Service entity.
+This example creates a PowerApps binary classification AI model that uses the *online shopper intention* Common Data Service entity.

 1. Sign in to [PowerApps](https://web.powerapps.com), and then select **AI Builder (preview)** > **Build**.
 2. Select **Binary Classification**.
 Enter a model name and then select **Create**.
-3. Select **Adult Census Income** as the entity, and **Label** as the field.
+3. Select **Online shopper intention** as the entity, and **Label** as the field.

 ## Select the data fields to train your model